Mechanisms of Introspective Awareness: Attention Head Attribution and Probing

 \section{Attention Head Attribution and Probing}

 \looseness=-1 We compute gradient-based attribution scores for all attention heads by backpropagating from the $\text{Yes} - \text{No}$ logit difference through each head's output, then averaging across trials and concepts.
-For the 50 heads with the largest absolute attribution scores (layers 38--61), we train a linear probe to classify steered vs.\ unsteered activations on the residual stream immediately before and after adding each head's output. \Cref{figure:head-before-after-probe} shows the 20 heads with the largest absolute accuracy change, sorted by layer index.
-Across all 50 tested heads, the mean accuracy change was $-0.1\% \pm 0.3\%$, consistent with no individual head contributing meaningful predictive information for introspection.
+For the 50 heads with the largest absolute attribution scores (layers 38--61), we train a linear probe to classify successful (detected) vs. failure (undetected) concepts from the residual stream activations before and after adding each head's output. \Cref{figure:head-before-after-probe} shows the 20 heads with the largest absolute accuracy change, sorted by layer index.
+Across all 50 tested heads, the mean accuracy change was $-0.1\% \pm 0.3\%$, consistent with no individual head contributing meaningful predictive information for distinguishing concepts the model detects from those it does not.